Important PPP update for 2021

 - Click to read our complete list of FAQs about the PPP loan process

-You will owe money on your loan if you don’t maintain your staff and payroll.
+You will owe money on your loan if you don’t maintain your staff and payroll (SEE BELOW FOR IMPORTANT EXCEPTIONS FOR 2021).
 The following are ways that you will have your loan forgiveness reduced:

 - If you decrease salaries or wages by more than 25% for any employees that made less than $100,000 in 2019